-This, the second term of the Professional Seminar, provides an understanding of research design and statistical procedures to be used as tools for developing students' independent research
+This, the second term of the Professional Seminar, provides an understanding of research design and statistical procedures to be used as tools for developing students' independent research projects (IRP).
+These tools, along with students' ideas, knowledge and skills, come together to form an IRP.

-CCP693 Counseling Psychology Professional Seminar III - 2 credits
+CCP693 Counseling Psychology Professional Seminar III -2 credits